-Another part of the abbey complex, the 13th century Abbot's House, is now incoporated into nearby King's Manor.
-The Yorkshire Museum houses many finds discovered on the Abbey site, including a series of life-sized 12th century sculptures of saints and prophets, discovered mysteriously buried deep underground.
+Another part of the abbey complex, the 13th-century Abbot's House, is now incorporated into nearby King's Manor.
+The Yorkshire Museum houses many finds discovered on the Abbey site, including a series of life-sized 12th-century sculptures of saints and prophets, discovered mysteriously buried deep underground.

 The abbey at its height was composed of 40-60 monks under an Abbot, plus 50 students in the minster school, all supported by lay servants.
 The monks did not simply live a life of meditation - there was work to be done, for the abbey maintained a fish house, brewery, mill, a bakery, granaries, barns, and even a tailor workshop.

 The abbey ruins are close to the line of York's medieval walls, and the Roman wall and Multangular Tower are a short distance to the east.
 The traditional main access to the abbey precinct is off Marygate, beside St Olave’s Church.

 Most photos are available for licensing, please contact Britain Express image library.

 England, YO1 7FR

 Location: In Museum Gardens, bounded by Museum Street to the east and Marygate to the west.
 Just head for the Yorkshire Museum and you'll see the abbey ruins!